 - 1/2 teaspoon celtic sea salt

 salad (for one serving)

 - 1 1/2 cups lettuce I used arugula and chopped romaine

 - half of a red plum

 honey mustard dressing (for one serving)

 - pinch of celtic sea salt

 Preheat oven to 400°F. Add cauliflower florets to a baking sheet, toss with melted ghee or unrefined coconut oil.
 Add turmeric, tarragon, and salt.
 Toss with tongs to combine as the turmeric will stain your hands.

-While the cauliflower roasts, prepare the salad dressing by adding all ingredients to a small jar and shaking.
+While the cauliflower roasts for 30 – 40 minutes, prepare the salad dressing by adding all ingredients to a small jar and shaking.
 Add cool water to thin if need be.

 Prepare the salad ingredients in a bowl, toss with dressing.